thedeepdeepsky/mathematica_keygen-auto_activate_version-/README.md

 # mathematica_keygen-auto_activate_version-
-This mathematica keygen can write password into mathpass file(You need to give its address to it) So you don't need to go to the product activation page
+This mathematica keygen can write password into mathpass file(You need to give its address to it) So you don't need to go to the product activation page to activate the product.